Rugby City Guide Asia: Phnom Penh

 The national teams have not participated in many tournaments over recent years – the most recent was the SEA Games 7s rugby in 2017 – these are held every two years in a different city in southeast Asia.

 There are two active rugby teams in Phnom Penh:

 Phnom Penh Social Rugby Club

-The PPSRC (Rahus) formed in 2015 and has contact rugby for men and women as well as mixed touch rugby.
+The PPSRC (Rahus) was formed in 2015 and has contact rugby for men and women as well as mixed touch rugby.
 The club hosts and tours in the region.
-They regularly participate in the Cambodia Tens, Bangkok Tens, Saigon Tens and are involved in the Indochine Cup.
+They regularly participate in the Cambodia Tens, Bangkok Tens, Saigon Tens, Phuket Tens etc. and are involved in the Indochine Cup.

-The Garudas are arguably the longest-running ruby club, formed as part of the successful NGO, PSE where rugby was first introduced in rugby.
 The Garudas are mostly current and former PSE students and are primarily Khmer players.
-They currently have a men’s team and a ladies team which is a co-operation between the Garudas and PSE.
+They have fielded a men’s and a ladies team which is a cooperation between the Garudas and PSE.